realk1ko/matter-pc-switch/README.md

    LED so the Arduino always senses whether the PC is on or off.

 5. **Enjoy Hands-Free Control**
-   The PC shows up as an outlet accessory named “Computer” in your smart home platform.
+   The PC shows up as an outlet accessory named "Computer" in your smart home platform.
 Control it using voice commands or using the ecosystem apps.

 ## Wiring Schematic